georgejp144/data-analytics-portfolio/README.md

 # 👋 George Pearson — Quant Portfolio

-Welcome to my professional data science and analytics portfolio.
 This repository showcases selected projects demonstrating my ability to transform complex, multi-source data into actionable insights using Python, R, SQL, and Power BI.

 Each project has its own folder with code, notebooks, and documentation.